knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ```
 ```
 TF/Master/U/<id>/I
+   required: # this tag is not part of the data structure
+     timeStamp: Number <from: 0 to: 9223372036854775807> # default: Current time in nano seconds
+     usbVoltageCallbackPeriod: Number <from: 0 to: 9223372036854775807>
    optional: # this tag is not part of the data structure
      currentCallbackPeriod: Number <from: 0 to: 9223372036854775807>
      currentCallbackThreshold: